 and/or the electronic communication devices and personal electronic communication devices may be turned over to law enforcement, when warranted.
 Students should have no expectation of privacy when using district-owned electronic communication devices and when using the district's WiFi or other services.
 In addition, students should have no expectation of privacy when they use personal electronic communication devices on the district's WiFi or other services.
 When legally required and/or when in the interest of the student, the student's parent/guardian shall be notified of any violation of this policy.
 If an electronic communication device, including a personal electronic communication device, is suspected of being stolen, it shall be turned over to law enforcement.
 Disciplinary interventions shall be in accordance with the district's policies, regulations, rules, and procedures, including but not limited to Student Discipline, Acceptable Use of Information Technology Resources, Bullying/Cyberbullying, Harassment, and other policies.
 Gang activity Including wearing of colors, sports paraphernalia or any article of clothing that contains a symbol of a Gang or the intent to show allegiance to a Gang.
-Definition: "Gang" - Shall mean any ongoing organization or group of people which has an identifiable name or identifying symbol whose members, individually or collectively engage in or have engaged in a pattern of activity that endangers or disrupts the safety of the school or members of the school community.
+O Definition: "Gang" - Shall mean any ongoing organization or group of people which has an identifiable name or identifying symbol whose members, individually or collectively engage in or have engaged in a pattern of activity that endangers or disrupts the safety of the school or members of the school community.

-Harassment A person commits the crime of harassment by communication or address when with intent to harass, annoy or alarm another. • An intent to place such a person in reasonable fear of bodily injury. • An intent to cause substantial emotional distress to another person.
+Harassment A person commits the crime of harassment by communication or address when with intent to harass, annoy or alarm another. o An intent to place such a person in reasonable fear of bodily injury. o An intent to cause substantial emotional distress to another person.
 Late to School (Tardy) All students who are late to school must report directly to their first block until 10:40 AM.
 Teachers must document lateness and mark students accordingly in TAC.
 From 10:40 AM-2:41 PM, late students must report directly to the Main Office.
 Students will be considered out of bounds if they are in the building and have not checked in.
 Every fifth unexcused late will result in an intervention.
 Lateness is only excused in accordance with the absence policy and discretion of the grade level Assistant Principal.
 Late to Class Is defined as any student that arrives late (after the bell sounds) to their 2nd, 3rd, 4th Block, or Flex period and has already been documented present for that school day.
 Open Lewdness A person commits a misdemeanor of the third degree if he/she does any lewd act which he/she knows is likely to be observed by others would be affronted or alarmed.
-Simple Assault A person is guilty of assault if he/she: Attempts to cause or intentionally, knowingly, or recklessly causes bodily injury to another.
-Negligently causes bodily injury to another with a deadly weapon.
-Attempts by physical menace to put another in fear of imminent serious bodily injury.
-Theft by Unlawful Taking A person is guilty of theft if he/she unlawfully takes, or exercises unlawful control over, the property of another with intent to deprive him/her thereof.
+Simple Assault A person is guilty of assault if he/she: Theft by Unlawful Taking A person is guilty of theft if he/she unlawfully takes, or exercises unlawful control over, the property of another with intent to deprive him/her thereof.